Back to Work after Maternity Leave

 Providing support to working mothers also involves providing support to working fathers.
 When paternity leave policies are implemented, father-child bonds can be promoted, children's outcomes can be improved, and gender equity can be achieved at work and at home.

-We would love to hear what your organization is doing to create a supportive workplace for families.
+We would love to hear what your organisation is doing to create a supportive workplace for families.
 Please share those great practices with us!

 About Great Place to Work®